nigmasilmi/redux-from-0-to-advanced/notes-dev.md

 - a better solution to manage asynchronous code
 - dispatch action from the component -> implement the logic in the reducer -> to synch the data in the backend send the request from the component or a different one

+### Thunks 📣‼️

+- is a function that delays an action until later
+- we can create an action creator as a thunk
+- So, a thunk is an action creator function than does not return the action itself but another function which eventually returns the action

 ##### Redux Devtools

 Design notes